LetMeR00t/TA-thehive-cortex/README.md

 **Note**: Only enabled analyzers will be loaded

 These information are stored in Splunk in order to have a mapping between available analyzers and data types.
-If you have any trouble, please create an issue.

 # Usage
 Once the application is configured and the analyzers are retrieved, you have several options for interfacing with Cortex.